 Leek, Spinach, and Asparagus Soup

--combine leek, spinach, and asparagus in a pot
+-combine leek, spinach, and asparagus in a pot-saute greens with garlic and some extra virgin olive oil

 -when greens are cooked add chicken stock and heat until the mixture is nice and hot